Skip to Content

 Whether you’re looking for an Easter egg hunt in North London or a delicious Easter brunch in the city centre, there are plenty of things to do in London for Easter.

-So grab your Easter bonnet and your bunny ears and get ready for a weekend filled with springtime fun!
+So grab your Easter bonnet and bunny ears and prepare for a weekend filled with springtime fun!

 Lots of these London Easter activities are also free, which is always a plus!